Elvis10ten/pcas/README.md

 ii. **Resolution Handler**

 Each service gets to handle all resolutions from the resource allocation layer.
-For audio this is actually where we connect or disconnect the audio profiles on a peripheral.
+For audio, this is actually where we connect or disconnect the audio profiles on a peripheral.
 A service can also choose to support streaming, in which case it will also handle that resolution here.

 ## State of the union